curamaj/SubredditParser/README.md

 After, you will be prompted to type in your screens height & width (in pixels, i.e: 1920 & 1080).
 Then your custom reddit image page will be created!
 You can click on any of these images to download the original source image at its original aspect ratio.

+With this first iteration, the goal was functionality and understanding HTML & Javascript.
 Try not to break this please!
-I created this project as I wanted to learn a bit about javascript.
-Any suggestions are welcome!
-I still have much to learn!
+Any suggestions are welcome, and though I still have much to learn any input would be great!